 is only found in the forests on the border between Brazil

 and Argentinia (a third has been introduced and is common

 More about Nephila and the family Nephilidae, along with many fine photographs, can be found at Matjaz Kuntner's web site.

 Large numbers of students have worked in my laboratory on projects associated with understanding these spiders.
-Click on the spiders below to learn more about Nephila and my research.
+Click on the spiders to the left to learn more about Nephila and my research.